prajitdas/EBXPrivacy/README.md

 The default restrictions template (in the main menu) is applied automatically to newly installed applications and manually via the menu item 'Apply template' in the application's detailed view.

-You can find a **very useful overview of all menu items** [here](https://github.com/M66B/XPrivacy/blob/master/MENU.md).
+You can find a **very useful overview of all menu items** [here](https://github.com/M66B/EBXPrivacy/blob/master/MENU.md).

-**Use XPrivacy entirely at your own risk.**
+**Use EBXPrivacy entirely at your own risk.**

 Permissions
 -----------

-XPrivacy asks for the following Android permissions:
+EBXPrivacy asks for the following Android permissions:

 * Accounts: to be able to restrict applications' access to accounts
 * Contacts: to be able to restrict applications' access to contacts
-* Boot: to be able to check if XPrivacy is enabled
+* Boot: to be able to check if EBXPrivacy is enabled
 * Internet: to be able to submit and fetch [crowd sourced restrictions](http://crowd.xprivacy.eu/)
-* Storage: to be able to read the pro license file and to be able to export XPrivacy's settings to the SD-card (only with a [pro license](http://www.xprivacy.eu/))
+* Storage: to be able to read the pro license file and to be able to export EBXPrivacy's settings to the SD-card (only with a [pro license](http://www.xprivacy.eu/))
 * Wakelock: to keep the processor running during batch operations

-If desired, you can even restrict XPrivacy from accessing any of the above, but there are some [limitations](#limitations).
+If desired, you can even restrict EBXPrivacy from accessing any of the above, but there are some [limitations](#limitations).

 Please note that any Xposed module basically has root permissions and therefore can circumvent any Android permission.